jamiejennings/rosie-pattern-language/doc/raisondetre.md

 ## If you know regex, this is Rosie
 <a name="regex_and_rpl"></a>

-Forthcoming summary of the differences will go here...
+Forthcoming summary of the differences will go here.

+---
+*Disclaimer:* In these notes, as in other posted material, I speak for myself, and not on behalf of IBM.